phpactor/phpactor/doc/refactorings.md

 where possible in a given _scope_ (i.e. files known by GIT: `git`, files known by Composer: `composer`, or all PHP files under the current CWD: `simple`).

+If you have defined file relationships with [navigator.destinations](https://phpactor.github.io/phpactor/navigation.html#jump-to-or-generate-related-file), then you have the option to move the related files in addition to the specified file.
+If using the command then specify `--related`, or if using the RPC interface (f.e.
+VIM) you will be prompted.

 <div class="alert alert-danger">
 This is a dangerous refactoring!
 Ensure that you commit your work before executing it and be aware that success is not guaranteed (e.g. class references